ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 This would mean that the Mills left Staten Island within a few years of James' death, just as they left Corfu a few years after Horace's.
 If my speculation holds, even if James died at the latest possible time, Emily would likely have not had memories of him.

 Aside from his baptism record, I cannot find any other records for James in *The Records of the Reformed Protestant Dutch Church on Staten Island*, including many pages of gravestone transcriptions.
 Kathleen Langdon from the Reformed Dutch Church performed an independent search and also could not find him.
 Finally, I have also examined the First of Staten Island/Stapleton records on Ancestry.com, and I did not find evidence of the Mills there.
+Likewise, James is not within the volume: 1940, Cemetery Inscriptions from Hempstead, Long Island New York by Josephine C. Frost, familysearch.org.

 I have not found James in any records on FindAGrave, FamilySearch, or Ancestry.

 Decades after the Mills left Staten Island, members of Charles Pine's family were buried in Moravian Cemetery in New Dorp.